smh-my-head/hades/docs/install-with-image.md

 - Virtio 0.1.208

-{{Warning|These links and filenames relate to Revision 1, which has SolidWorks 2018 installed.
-They will be updated when we finalise Revision 2.}}

 {{Warning|This image is accessible over SSH from the host, with a publicly available key used by [[Charon]].
 The key can also be found in `keys/`.
 Make sure that this is not accessible to anyone else on the network by making sure